WonglaRussia/sokoban/README.md

 # sokoban
-sokoban
-This project aims to be a sandbox for C technologies.
+This humble pet project aims to be a sandbox for C technologies.
 My goal is to write sokoban like game.

 May be some modules of it will be done without usage of standart libraries C